open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 ```

-Put another way, we seperate flag [**evaluation**](/docs/specification/glossary#evaluating-flag-values) - passing an evaluation context through a set of rules in order to determine a flagging decision - from flag [**resolution**](/docs/specification/glossary#resolving-flag-values) - getting the flagging decision for a specific feature flag.
+Put another way, we separate flag [**evaluation**](/docs/specification/glossary#evaluating-flag-values) - passing an evaluation context through a set of rules in order to determine a flagging decision - from flag [**resolution**](/docs/specification/glossary#resolving-flag-values) - getting the flagging decision for a specific feature flag.

 ## Client-side support in OpenFeature